maxislash/Tomasulo/README.md

 # Tomasulo Algorithm Simulator in Python

-##Introduction
+## Introduction

-This project is a simulator of the Tomasulo algorithm
+This project is a simulator of the Tomasulo algorithm.
+This powerful algorithm allows for out-of-order execution while keeping the order of the instructions.
+The instruction is stored in a reservation station until it has all the data needed to compute the instruction.
+The result will be send back on a Common Data Bus and every object (registers and reservation stations) that needs the data will get it.
+Hence the stalling of the machine should be reduced by allowing certain operations to be executed after instructions which were issued after them.

 ## Building
 Download the folder